Unity Quick Start

 # Register the Ad Space

-- Select the newly created Unregistered Ad Space Game Object from the Hierarchy or Scene Window.
+- Select the new Unregistered Ad Space Game Object from the Hierarchy or Scene Window.

-- In the Inspector Window, scroll through the components listed to find the Frameplay Ad Space (Script).
+- In the Inspector Window, scroll through the components list to find the Frameplay Ad Space (Script).

 - Enter a description so that the Ad Space is easily identifiable on the Ad Spaces Dashboard.